 Submitting a complaint to a state or federal government agency.

 Filing for Chapter 13 bankruptcy.
 If you want to keep your home, you should see if a loss mitigation program is available to you.
-This may provide the chance to keep your home as a part of the Chapter 13 repayment plan.
+This may allow you to keep your home as a part of the Chapter 13 repayment plan.

-Loan modifications are promising ways to help homeowners with financial difficulties keep their homes.
-But to obtain a modification, you’ll need to satisfy your lender’s conditions and requirements.
-This is why you might want to consider having a loan modification lawyer assist you with this process.
-Their legal expertise can also come in handy if the lender isn’t being fair during the loan modification process, if there are other options to consider, or your request to modify your loan is part of another legal proceeding, like bankruptcy or judicial foreclosure.
+If you’re a homeowner who’s experiencing financial difficulties, a loan modification may help you keep your home.
+But not just anyone can modify their loan.
+You’ll need to satisfy your lender’s conditions and requirements.
+This is why some people decide to hire a loan modification lawyer to assist in this process.
+Their legal expertise can also come in handy if the lender isn’t being fair during the loan modification process.
+A lawyer can also request to modify your loan as part of another legal proceeding, like bankruptcy or judicial foreclosure.